ChristianGaetcke/snipe-it/Client/OSX/README.md

 sudo chmod +x snipe-it/Client/OSX/Inventory.app/Contents/Resources/Pashua.app/Contents/MacOS/Pashua
 ```

-Then you'll need to inspect the folder `Inventory.app`, go to `Resources`and do the above mentioned changes to the file `script` and save everything.
+Then you'll need to inspect the folder `Inventory.app`, go to `Contents -> Resources`and do the above mentioned changes to the file `script` and save everything.
 Then you can send the app directly to your users.

 ### Build your own app